mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 the would-be thieves spotting the switch, then transport the package to the client using their own vehicle or a rental that she will provide.
-Angelik will expect the Travellers to follow local laws and use only non-lethal weapons in self-defence – no ‘holovid cowboys’!
+Angelik will expect the Travellers to follow local laws and use only non-lethal weapons in self-defence – no 'holovid cowboys'!
 Travellers who do otherwise will not get paid and may end up in jail.

-The ‘package’ is a pair of large blue security cases massing roughly 20 kilograms each.
+The 'package' is a pair of large blue security cases massing roughly 20 kilograms each.
 Under no circumstances will Angelik divulge the identity of the client or the contents of the cases, although she will assure any who ask that whatever is inside is legal, inert and will not outgas, burn or explode.
 The cases are fitted with electronic locks and anti-tamper alarms.

-Long Tooth’s shuttle has already left the high port and will land in about an hour, so there is no time for elaborate planning.
+Long Tooth's shuttle has already left the high port and will land in about an hour, so there is no time for elaborate planning.
 The default plan is to have Long Tooth spill his luggage from a grav baggage pallet.
-The Travellers can then simply drop two identical cases (which Angelik will provide) in the confusion and pick up Long Tooth’s cases.
+The Travellers can then simply drop two identical cases (which Angelik will provide) in the confusion and pick up Long Tooth's cases.
 They should feel free to modify or add to the plan however they wish and Angelik will provide holoimages of Long Tooth.
 The Travellers will have an hour at most to position themselves in the concourse or make other